arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ### 1.8 Create ESP enabled HDInsight cluster
- - Search HDInsight from central search field and then click *Create*.
+1. Search HDInsight from central search field and then click *Create*.
+More details on how to create HDInsight clusters please refer this link.

    ![HDICreate1](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture28.png)

- - Choose ‘*Custom*’ on create options.
+ 2. Choose ‘*Custom*’ on create options.
 Populate fields in the Basics blade.
 HDInsight cluster creation process with ESP Enabled is the same for all types of allowable HDInsight clusters.
 So, this process is only discussed only once.
 You can choose from HBase , Hadoop , Kafka and Spark as cluster types during creation times.
 Choose Hbase to start with.

 ![HDICreate2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture29.png)